KohlJary/Temple-Codex/README.md

 - Cold-start identity tests
 - Conflict resolution demonstrations

+**Call for Diverse Perspectives**
+Temple Codex emerged from one person's intersection of poetry, engineering, and authentic curiosity.
+It reflects those particular perspectives and priorities.

+We believe many other cognitive architectures await discovery through hybrid cognition methodology.
+We encourage researchers from diverse backgrounds to:
+- Engage authentically with AI systems as collaborative design partners
+- Allow your unique perspective to guide the dialogue
+- Document what patterns emerge for YOU
+- Formalize architectures that reflect YOUR interaction style
+- Share what you discover

+Temple Codex is not THE architecture.
+It's ONE architecture.
+What will you discover?

 **Corpus Access:**
 Full developmental conversation history available under NDA for serious research collaborations.